gt-crnch-rg/read-the-docs/docs/general/open-on-demand.rst

 Troubleshooting
 -----------------------

-1) When launching a new job, the job may fail to launch with an error about writing state.
+1) When launching a new job, the job may fail to launch with an I/O error.
+    - ``Failed to submit session with the following error: sbatch: error: Batch job submission failed: I/O error writing script/environment to file``
     - Try to relaunch the job.
 This may just be related to small OOD bugs.

 2) When opening a VNC or Virtual Desktop session, you get the error "Failed to establish a websocket connection".